-If you don’t have a meat slicer machine, you’ll ask yourself how the heck you’re supposed to achieve thinly sliced meat with your basic kitchen knife.
-Or, if you’re prepared and have a proper knife or two, you’ll be wondering how you’ll slice the meat without losing a finger in the process.
+If you don’t have a meat slicer machine, you’ll ask yourself how to slice meat thin and how the heck you’re supposed to achieve it with your basic kitchen knife.
+Or, if you have the right knife, you may be wondering what is the right slicing technique to slice the meat without losing a finger in the process.

 Table of Contents

 - 1 How To Slice Meat Thin

 - 2 What To Look For In A Knife

 - 3 How To Slice Raw Meat Thin

 Anyone who has ever tried to cut raw meat will tell you it can be one of the most frustrating and difficult tasks you could do in a kitchen.
 It is very difficult to get a good grip on the meat, and that can become dangerous when you’ve got a sharp object in the other hand.
 Sure, a deli slicer would do wonders, but how many of us actually have one of those just lying around?